vhive-serverless/invitro/README.md

 The experiments require a 2-socket server-grade node, running Linux (tested on Ubuntu 20, Intel Xeon).
 On CloudLab, one can choose the APT cluster `d430` node.

+### Multi-node cluster

 The master node should have at least two sockets, because, although we have isolated the loader with Cgroups, the isolation provided by our setup scripts is better achieved when it runs on one socket separate from the rest of the components running on master.

+### Single-node cluster

+This mode is only for debugging purposes, and there is no guarantees of isolation between the loader and the master-node components.
 ## Create a cluster

 First, change the parameters (e.g., `GITHUB_TOKEN`) in the `script/setup.cfg` is necessary.